Court of Protection Solicitors

 Decisions by medical and social care professionals can be challenged, often without the need to go to court.
 If this isn’t possible you can apply to the Court of Protection to make a decision about what is best for the relative.

-Sometimes a package of care or the arrangements for care can impose such restrictions on a person’s freedom that it can amount to them losing their liberty.
-This can arise in hospitals, care homes and – sometimes – even in a person’s own home.
-In these situations the authority is required to comply with the Deprivation of Liberty Safeguards, often referred to as ‘DoLS’.
+Sometimes a package of care or the care arrangements can impose such restrictions on a person’s freedom that it can amount to them losing their liberty.
+This can arise in hospitals, care homes and sometimes even in a person’s own home.
+In these situations, the authority is required to comply with the Deprivation of Liberty Safeguards, often referred to as ‘DoLS’.

 The Court of Protection can decide to vary the arrangements for care or sanction the deprivation of liberty depending upon what it thinks is in the person’s best interests.